UPDATED : Sept 2020, original post from 2018

 Local Farms: Educational tours and family fun

 - Tanaka Farms, Irvine – This is our local “go to” farm.
 It’s less than ten minutes away from where we live, and has it all – wagon rides, u-pick, food for purchase, farm stand, seasonal events (ie pumpkin patch, corn maze).
 It’s huge and well-organized.
 We always have fun and spend several hours here.
-Tip: they have great straw hats for kids and adults, as shown on boys below.
+2020 update: we have been getting produce from their farmshare, and love the convenience of their drive through farm stand.
+They may have some modified pumpkin experience this fall!

 - The Ecology Center, San Juan Capistrano – Their mission statement notes “The Ecology Center believes in a world that gives more than it takes.
 Our non-profit organization takes pride in curating ecological experiences for everyone.
 On a mission to provide creative solutions for thriving on planet earth, we believe everyone should have access to the tools, knowledge, and skills that promote healthy communities and an abundant future for all.”
 We’ve been to the Ecology center for the Eco-Tots program, and our boys enjoyed learning about growing vegetables, raising chickens, and making seed balls.
-We also pick strawberries every spring at the adjacent South Coast Farms.
-Recently, the two have merged, so we look forward to continuing to pick strawberries here next spring!
+We have picked strawberries here.
 Check out The Ecology Center’s calendar for more events.

 - Primal Pastures, Temecula – This was one of the first farm tours we went on in Southern California.
 This small family farm was started in 2013, and is dedicated to “produce food that we feel good about feeding to ourselves, our children, and our grandchildren – food that is grown responsibly, sustainably, and according to nature’s brilliant design.”
 The tour was interesting and informative.
 We’ve ordered meats from them, and I made the best ever chicken soup!
 I can vouch that their meats really do taste better.
 They announce their farm tours and events on their instagram page.